-Keyano College is named after a Cree word that, roughly translated, means “sharing.”
-Located in the Alberta municipality of Wood Buffalo, one of the fastest growing regions in the country, it now serves more than 18,000 students.
-It has two main campuses, Fort McMurray and Fort Chiepwayan, as well as four learning centres in other communities.
+Keyano College’s name comes from a Cree word that roughly translates as “sharing.”
+Located in the large regional municipality of Wood Buffalo, the college serves more than 18,000 students in one of the fastest-growing regions in the country.
+The institution has two main campuses in Fort McMurray and Fort Chipewyan, as well as learning centres in Fort McKay and Gregoire Lake.

-The main Clearwater campus is in downtown Fort McMurray.
-The Suncor Energy Industrial Campus, home to Keyano’s heavy industrial programs, is in Mackenzie Industrial Park.
-The Clearwater campus has furnished suite-style residence units for single students as well as townhouse-style residences for students with families.
+The school’s Clearwater campus in Fort McMurray has furnished suite-style residence units for single students, as well as townhouse-style residences for students with families.

 |Mid-sized (2,000 full-time students to fewer than 10,000 full-time students)||$4,583-$5,894||$4,253-$5,879||$4,253-$6,529||Yes|

 - Aboriginal Entrepreneurship Program: This program is designed to provide prospective entrepreneurs with the skills and knowledge they need to launch a business.
 Students are supported as they develop their own business ideas and a business plan.

 - Community-Based Environmental Monitoring Program: The curriculum for this program integrates Indigenous knowledge with Western science to offer a holistic approach.
 Students learn to monitor land, water, air and wildlife year-round.
 Classes are co-taught by Indigenous elders, senior land-use experts and scientists.